Do Go On - 127 - Escape From Colditz Castle

 So then it overtakes it briefly.

-Only at the end with a flashback.
+I only to end with a flashback.

 It's bloody neck and neck.